pedrow42/google-search/README.md

 # google-search
-A Google Landing Page using only Html and Css.
+A Google Landing Page using Html and Css, only.